nmrf/sadata-user-manual/howto/creating-the-implementation-plan.md

 ![](/assets/Clustering.png)

 Alternatively, recommendations or articles could be allocated to clusters individually by finding the one you want, clicking on it to edit and assigning it to a cluster.
 More information on both approaches can be found [here](/members/recommendations.md).
-For more information on the difference between 'filtering' and 'editing' [click here](/howto/edit-and-create-entries.md).
+For more information on the difference between 'filtering' and 'editing' [click here](/members/content.md).

-##### 3. Add actions and indicators
+##### 3. Add Actions and Indicators

-Now the framework for the human rights Implementation Plan has been created all that is left to do is add the actions \(and associated indicators\) that will achieve it.
+Now the framework for the National Implementation Plan has been created all that is left to do is add the actions \(and associated indicators\) that will achieve it.
 Adding actions and indicators can also be done individually or by importing multiple entries at once.
 First click on the 'Action' or 'Indicator' page in the top menu bar and then select whether to import or add.

 ![](/assets/Add action.png)